-Our operating expenses consist primarily of personnel costs and other operating expenses, which in our FNF Core businesses are incurred as orders are received and processed, and agent commissions, which are incurred as revenue is recognized, as well as cost of restaurant revenue.
+Our operating expenses consist primarily of personnel costs; other operating expenses, which in our title business are incurred as orders are received and processed and at Black Knight are incurred for data processing; agent commissions, which are incurred as revenue is recognized; and cost of restaurant revenue.
 Title insurance premiums, escrow and title-related fees are generally recognized as income at the time the underlying transaction closes or other service is provided.
 Direct title operations revenue often lags approximately 45-60 days behind expenses and therefore gross margins may fluctuate.
 The changes in the market environment, mix of business between direct and agency operations and the contributions from our various business units have historically impacted margins and net earnings.
 We have implemented programs and have taken necessary actions to maintain expense levels consistent with revenue streams.
 However, a short time lag exists in reducing variable costs and certain fixed costs are incurred regardless of revenue levels.

 Personnel costs include base salaries, commissions, benefits, stock-based compensation and bonuses paid to employees, and are one of our most significant operating expenses.
-Personnel costs that are directly attributable to the operations of Restaurant Group are included in Cost of restaurant revenue.
-The Restaurant Group results of operations are discussed in further detail at the segment level below.
+Personnel costs that are directly attributable to the operations of the Restaurant Group are included in Cost of restaurant revenue.

-Agent commissions represent the portion of premiums retained by third-party agents pursuant to the terms of their respective agency contracts.
-The change in agent commissions is discussed in further detail at the segment level below.
+Agent commissions represent the portion of premiums retained by our third-party agents pursuant to the terms of their respective agency contracts.